nalej/docs/infrastructure/inventory.md

 ### How can I install an Edge Controller in my organization?

 First, you need to ask for an Edge Controller to the Nalej Management.
-This EC is, as we stated before, a light Virtual Machine (VM), which will be easy to install and initiate.
+This EC is a light Virtual Machine (VM), which will be easy to install and initiate.

 In the setting up process, before starting, the EC will ask for a token to the Nalej Management Cluster.
 With this token, the EC will execute the `join` operation that registers it in the system, and so the Management Cluster will register the EC and start working with it.